Samsung/tizen-docs/docs/guides/web/ui/tau/animation-w.md

 ### Group

 Sometimes, you need to animate all objects with the same animation.
 To make an animation group for this purpose, the `target()` method is provided.
 If all classes of DOM are `box`, you can create a box group.
-Like a CSS selector, '.' means a class selector and '#' means an ID selector.
+Like in CSS selectors, '.' is a class selector and '\#' is an ID selector.
 Also, a pure HTML element can be a parameter of the `target()` method.

 ```
 <div class="box"></div>